microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_office365activationsuserdetail.md

 ## Response

-If successful, this method returns a `200 OK` response code and office365ActivationsUserDetail object in the response body.
+If successful, this method returns a `200 OK` response code and an office365ActivationsUserDetail object in the response body.

 The **office365ActivationsUserDetail** object has the following properties.